leops95/intro_to_python/README.md

 # Introduction to Python programming

-This repository consists of slides and a replication code for the course of Introduction to Python, given at the University of Basel every semester.
+This repository contains the slides and a replication code for the crash course "Introduction to Python", given at the University of Basel every semester.

 For more information on the date and location of the course, please refer to the following website: https://wwz.unibas.ch/en/faculty/people/maringer-dietmar-computational-economics-and-finance/teaching/vorkurs-arbeiten-mit-wissenschaftlicher-software/